mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 ## What is this?

 The Klipper Expander is designed to add 4 additional Mosfet outputs, 2 thermistor inputs, a Neopixel output, a GPIO Header and an I2C header that can be added as a secondary Klipper MCU.
-The Klipper Fan Hat is supposed to be a re-imagination of this, that can be attached on top of the Raspberry Pi that is used as the Klipper Host.
+The Klipper Fan Hat is supposed to be a re-imagining of this, which can be attached on top of the Raspberry Pi that is used as the Klipper Host.

-The Klipper Fan Hat is not supposed to be a replacement for the Klipper Expander, the Klipper expander can handle more current as it has wider PCB tracks than this PCB and therefore the Klipper Fan Hat should only be used for lower current devices such as fans.
-The Klipper Fan Hat also does not support Neopixels due to space constraints of fitting it within the footprint of a Raspberry Pi Hat.
+The Klipper Fan Hat is not supposed to be a replacement for the Klipper Expander, the Klipper expander can handle more current as it has wider PCB tracks than this PCB.
+Therefore the Klipper Fan Hat should only be used for lower current devices such as fans.
+Also, the Klipper Fan Hat does not support Neopixels due to space constraints of fitting it within the footprint of a Raspberry Pi Hat.

-What it does have is:
+Klipper Fan Hat features:

 - SKR Pico compatible input for powering the Pi and Serial communication
 - 5 Mosfet outputs (with 2 pin JST-XH connectors standard on most fans used on 3D printers)